YaelBenShalom/YaelBenShalom/README.md

 - 🔭  I’m especially interested in autonomous robotics, machine learning, control, and SLAM

-- 📩  Email me at yael.bshalom@gmail.com
+- 📩  Contact me at yael.bshalom@gmail.com

 - 🌐  Learn more about my work and projects in <a href="https://yaelbenshalom.github.io/" target="_blank">my portfolio</a>